Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 But it gets a little confusing.
 So we’ll keep this as simple as possible.

 Core Web Vitals (CWV) are a subset of Web Vitals.
-Over time Google will add more metrics to CWV.
-But for now there are three.
+Over time Google might add more metrics to CWV.
+But for now, there are three.

 Note: These metrics are a little complex to explain in one paragraph.
 So don’t worry if you’re unfamiliar with the terms — we’ll go into full detail on all three of them shortly.